 Bus from Bangkok to Kanchanaburi

 There are buses departing daily from Bangkok Southern Bus Terminal in a 15-30mins interval.
 The journey will typically take around 2 to 3 hours depending on traffic condition.
 One way ticket price for an air-conditioned bus is around 95 THB and the last bus will leave around 10.00pm.
-Do plan for a day trip to visit this old world charm when you are in Bangkok.
+Do plan a day trip to visit this old world charm when you are in Bangkok.